petter-holmberg/elements/README.md

 ## Concurrency

-`locked_stack` implements a thread-safe stack on top of a dynamic sequence. `push` pushes a value on the stack. `pop` tries to pop a value off the stack.
-It returns a `result` containing the value if the stack was non-empty, or an `empty_stack` error if the stack was empty.
+`locked_stack` implements a thread-safe stack on top of a single-ended dynamic sequence. `try_push` tries to push a value on the stack, failing if the stack is locked. `push` pushes a value on the stack, blocking until it succeeds. `try_pop` tries to pop a value off the stack, failing if the stack is locked or empty.

+`locked_queue` implements a thread-safe queue on top of a double-ended dynamic sequence. `try_push` tries to push a value on the queue, failing if the queue is locked. `push` pushes a value on the queue, blocking until it succeeds. `try_pop` tries to pop a value off the queue, failing if the queue is locked or empty. `pop` waits until the queue is non-empty and then pops the value.

 # Concepts